-This page presents the strategies that are being used by lobby groups, many of whom are fronts for industry, that are promoting vaccines to the public and hindering public debate by using ridicule, abuse and misinformation to prevent individuals from expressing their concern and the science that questions the current government immunisation policy.
+This page presents the strategies that are being used by lobby groups, many of whom are fronts for industry, that are promoting vaccines to the public and hindering public debate on vaccines.
+They are doing this by using ridicule, abuse and misinformation to prevent individuals from expressing their concerns about the medical literature that questions the government’s claims about vaccination policies.

 Strategies used by Pro-vaccination Lobby Groups to hinder public debate

 There are pro-vaccination lobby groups in Australia who are promoting the government’s immunisation policy with false and misleading information on their blogs and websites.
-My PhD supervisor at Wollongong University, Professor Brian Martin has written several articles on the strategies being used by lobby groups to prevent open debate on this issue and these can be found in the sub-menu – Lobby Group Strategies.
+My PhD supervisor at Wollongong University, Professor Brian Martin has written several articles on the strategies being used by lobby groups to prevent open debate on this issue and one of these is – On the Suppression of Vaccination Dissent.
 The action of these lobby groups is resulting in a misinformed public because the pro-vaccine lobby groups are providing selective information (and misinformation) about vaccines and discrediting individuals who present valid science against vaccines.These lobby groups are using websites/blogs/media to attack individuals who present the science that questions the use of multiple vaccines.

 Many lobby groups are operating as ‘front’ organisations for corporations and are fighting environmental and public health regulations on behalf of these corporations (Michaels 2008: Angells 2005).
 These groups ridicule academics, use abusive language and provide misinformation to promote vaccination.
 The tactics these groups are using are part of a ‘disinformation campaign’ that is being presented to the public to confuse the science.
 Here is an article that describes the tactics these lobby groups are using titled ‘The Deliberate Intent To Deceive People Is At an all Time High’.